Phillip-Gao/StormHaven/README.md

     cd server

-We then run the following (there should be no errors):
+We then run the following:

     npm install